grafana/loki/docs/clients/promtail/configuration.md

 To specify which configuration file to load, pass the `-config.file` flag at the command line.
-The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme below.
+The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the schema below.
 Brackets indicate that a parameter is optional.
 For non-list parameters the value is set to the specified default.

-For more details information on configuring how to discover and scrape logs from targets, see [Scraping](scraping.md).
+For more detailed information on configuring how to discover and scrape logs from targets, see [Scraping](scraping.md).
 For more information on transforming logs from scraped targets, see [Pipelines](pipelines.md).